Emrio/bouncer/README.md

 # Bouncer

-> A HTTP node.js server which distributes HTTP(S) requests to different sub-hosts
+> A nodeJS web proxy

 ## Table of content
 - [Installation](#installation)